sopra-steria-norge/cloud-akademiet-course-files/2_Database_migration_and_seed_database.md

   }`

 Update DI container:
-1. In the class `ServiceCollectionExtensions` refactor to the line regarding `WhoOwesWhatContext` with:
+1. In the class `ServiceCollectionExtensions` refactor the line regarding `WhoOwesWhatContext` with:

 `.AddScoped<IWhoOwesWhatContext, WhoOwesWhatContext>(_ =>
         new WhoOwesWhatContext(connectionString))`